anthonyjhicks/heathrow-arrivals/README.md

 Have [HACS](https://hacs.xyz/) installed, this will allow you to update easily.

 1. Go to the <b>HACS</b>-><b>Integrations</b>.
-2. Add this repository (https://github.com/anthonyjhicks/heathrow-arrival-rwy) as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/)
+2. Add this repository (https://github.com/anthonyjhicks/heathrow-arrivals) as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/)
 3. Click on `+ Explore & Download Repositories`.
-4. Search for `Heathrow Arrival Runway`.
+4. Search for `Heathrow Arrivals`.
-5. Navigate to `Heathrow Arrival Runway` integration
+5. Navigate to `Heathrow Arrivals` integration
 6. Press `DOWNLOAD` and in the next window also press `DOWNLOAD`.
 7. After download, restart Home Assistant.

 ### Manual

 1. Locate the `custom_components` directory in your Home Assistant configuration directory.
 It may need to be created.
-2. Copy the `custom_components/heathrow_arrival_rwy` directory into the `custom_components` directory.
+2. Copy the `custom_components/heathrow_arrivals` directory into the `custom_components` directory.
 3. Restart Home Assistant.

 ## Configuration